kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 ### Egress Traffic

-Kubernetes does not support using globally-reachable IPv6 addresses for Pods.
-If you have a Pod that uses IPv6 and want that Pod to read off-cluster destinations (eg. the public Internet), you must set up IP masquerading for the egress traffic and any replies.
-The [ip-masq-agent](https://github.com/kubernetes-incubator/ip-masq-agent) is dual stack aware, so you can use ip-masq-agent for IP masquerading on dual-stack clusters.
+The use of publicly routable and non-publicly routable IPv6 address blocks is accecptable provided the underlaying CNI provider is able to implement the transport.
+If you have a Pod that uses non-publicly routable IPv6 and want that Pod to reach off-cluster destinations (eg. the public Internet), you must set up IP masquerading for the egress traffic and any replies.
+The [ip-masq-agent](https://github.com/kubernetes-incubator/ip-masq-agent) is dual-stack aware, so you can use ip-masq-agent for IP masquerading on dual-stack clusters.

 ### Known Issues

    * IPv6 network block assignment is using the default IPv4 cidr block size (/24)
    * Kubenet forces IPv4,IPv6 positional reporting of IPs (--cluster-cidr)
-   * Dual stack will not function if `EndpointSlice` enhancement is enabled.
+   * Dual-stack will not function if `EndpointSlice` enhancement is enabled.

 {{% /capture %}}